Luka Kovač: Relationships

-Luka has been in three serious relationships since he settled in Chicago.
+Luka has been in two serious relationships since he settled in Chicago.
 Soon after arriving at County General he and then-pregnant Head Nurse Carol Hathaway struck up a mutual interest, although their relationship was largely as friends.
 For Luka, Carol was a tentative first attempt at romance, albeit with a woman much like his own wife, and for Carol, it was a step toward the next phase of her life.
 After her twins were born, a kiss between Luka and Carol served as an epiphany for Carol and she left Chicago for Seattle to be with her true love, and the father of her children, Dr. Doug Ross.
 While involved with Carol, Luka met and began teaching medical student Nurse Abby Lockhart, who would eventually become the longest and most important relationship in his new life.
 Luka recognized the potential to be a good doctor in her, and began to mentor and encourage her when her personal life led to her withdrawal from medical school.

 It was this support, along with the loss of Carol, that sparked Luka's next relationship.
 Early into Season 7, Luka became involved with Abby, now an ER nurse, after a spontaneous kiss led him to reconsider his relationship with her.
 It was a relationship marked by trouble from their very first date, when they were mugged and Luka unintentionally killed their assailant in self-defense.
 They fell into a sexual and romantic connection after the mugging, with hesitation evident on both sides, although for a time they were happy.
 An encounter with a dying bishop provided Luka with a measure of absolution for the death of his wife, and for a time, he seemed ready to move forward.
 However, the repeated appearances of Abby's troubled mother, along with the continuous interference by Dr. John Carter, who Abby turned to as an enabler, was too much for the fragile relationship and resulted in a break-up after a year together.